Policy, projects and partnerships

 In 2016, the EEC launched the first edition of the Australian Energy Efficiency Policy Handbook.
 The Handbook is a comprehensive guide to the policies that are essential to drive ambitious energy efficiency improvements in Australia.

 The Australian Energy Efficiency Policy Handbook has been developed in close consultation with experts from across Australia's energy sector.
 It provides state and federal governments with a detailed plan and evidence based recommendations for driving a step change in energy efficiency across all sectors of the Australian economy.

 This long term conversation is important, but we need to get started straight away if we are going to have any hope of meeting this target.
-That's why the Energy Efficiency Council have also released Save Energy, Grow the Economy – 2016-17 Policy Priorities for an Energy Efficient Australia.
+That's why the Energy Efficiency Council have also released Save Energy, Cut Bills, Improve Reliability – 2017-18 Policy Priorities for an Energy Efficient Australia.
 This document sets out our case for immediate action and a set of priority policies which should be the focus of governments around Australia over the coming year.